twebber03/PolishRecipes/README.md

 </table>

 - Angela Lojko -- project manager responsible for oversight of both frontend and backend progress, compeleted the backend data pulling, completed the search by tag functionality
-- Oli Kosiacki
+- Oli Kosiacki -- frontend developor responsible for the UI Design of the application, completed the about us, home, discover, saved, search
-- Thomas Webber
+- Thomas Webber -- backend developer responsible for the backend development of the application, creating the end points for the front end connection, creating the datastructures

 <p align="right"><a href="#how-to-use-this-project">back to top ⬆️</a></p>

 ## Acknowledgments